chromaui/chromatic-docs/document.md

 ## Next: Setup the workflow

-🔄Now that you've learnt about Chromatic's features, let's see how to integrate Chromatic into your workflow.
-You'll learn how to get notified of changes in your PR and automate testing with CI.
+Now that you learned how UI components are documented in Chromatic, let's see how to integrate Chromatic into your continuous integration pipeline and get PR status checks.

 <a class="btn primary round" href="/ci">Read next chapter</a>